Tier 1: Foundational (a gap here is a significant review finding)

 - OOS rates vs. national average.
 Driver OOS ~6.5%, Vehicle OOS ~20.7%.
 2× or more is a red flag.

 - Inspection history.
-Zero inspections in 24 months is a data gap you must acknowledge.
+Zero inspections in 24 months is a data gap worth documenting.

 - Authority age.
 New carriers (under 18 months) crash at roughly 2× the rate of established peers.